medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 comments: true
 ---
 > Kafka is a distributed, resilient, fault tolerant streaming platform that works with high data throughput.
-In this page, the main (and core) concepts of Kafka technology will be covered.
+In this page, the main concepts of Kafka technology will be covered.
 {:.lead}

 - Table of Contents